ICT4LT Module 2.2

 Screenshot: Movie Talk French: "Au coeur de la loi"

 The EuroTalk DVDs are on the whole well designed and a good illustration of the kind of interaction that is possible with this new medium.
-The quality of the video in particular is a huge step forward from the poor quality video we have had to put up with since the advent of CD-ROMs.
-We can probably look forward to exciting new developments in this area.
+The quality of the video in particular is a huge step forward from the poor quality video that characterised early CD-ROMs.

-Multimedia and Digital Commentary Online, a website maintained by Mike Bush: http://moliere.byu.edu/digital/ - contains lots of useful information and many links to other sources - although the site appears to be getting a bit dated now.
+Multimedia and Digital Commentary Online, a website maintained by Mike Bush at Brigham Young University: http://moliere.byu.edu/digital/ - contains lots of useful information and many links to other sources.

 A scanner is a device that copies hard copy information (printed page, graphic image, photograph etc) into digital data, translating the information into a form a computer can store as a file.
 Thus it is possible to make a digitised copy of a printed page, graphic image or photograph.
 Simple graphic images are usually stored in a format known as GIF.
 Photographs are usually stored in a file format known as JPEG or JPG and they can then be printed on a colour printer, sent as an email attachment to a friend or colleague, or incorporated into a website.
 All the images at the ICT4LT website are stored in JPEG or GIF format.
 See Section 2.2.3.1, headed Image editing software.